NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-install.md

   Displays help information for the command.

-- **`-NoCache`**
+- **`-NoHttpCache`**

-  Prevents NuGet from using cached packages.
+  Prevents NuGet from using http cached packages.
 See [Managing the global packages and cache folders](../../consume-packages/managing-the-global-packages-and-cache-folders.md).

 - **`-NonInteractive`**